anar-bastanov/nasm-console-snake/doc/calling_convention.md

 Floating-point and SIMD arguments are passed in the following registers, in order:

 ```
-xmm1–xmm7, ymm1–ymm7, zmm1–zmm7
+xmm1, xmm2, xmm3, xmm4, xmm5, xmm6, xmm7
 ```

+* These registers are used by default for scalar and 128-bit SIMD arguments.

+Wider SIMD types (`ymm`, `zmm`) *may* be used instead of `xmm` if:

+* The function explicitly documents such usage in its specification.

 If a function requires more than seven floating-point or SIMD arguments:

-* The remaining arguments **shall** be passed on the stack.
+* The remaining arguments *shall* be passed on the stack.

-* Stack-passed SIMD arguments **shall** be placed after all integer arguments, regardless of source code ordering.
+* Stack-passed SIMD arguments *shall* be placed after all integer arguments, regardless of source code ordering.

-Only `xmm1–xmm7` are used for floating-point argument passing by default.
-Wider SIMD types (i.e., `ymm`, `zmm`) **may** be used if:

-* The function explicitly documents such usage in its specification.

 ---